dibangshu123/MyProfile/README.md

 This profile is based on the assignment given by the instructor of Web and Internet Technology, as per our institute curriculum.

-#Features

-•Name and brief info about myself.
-•Profile pic
-•Headings and Paragraphs
-•Ordered and unordered lists
-•External link (of my university)
-•Layout using basic HTML and CSS
+#FEATURES:

+It contains Name and brief info about myself , A Profile pic , headings and paragraphs , ordered and unordered lists, an external link (of my university), and a simple layout using basic HTML and CSS

-#What I learned
+#WHAT I LEARNED:

-•Structuring an HTML document
+Structuring an HTML document ;
-•Using CSS for designing and decorating the page •Using semantic HTML to provide better readability •Uploading my projects in my GitHub profile
+Using CSS for designing and decorating the page ;
+Using semantic HTML to provide better readability ; and Uploading my projects in my GitHub profile .